 - Applicants to the second degree BSN program must have a cumulative GPA of at least 3.0 and a GPA of 3.0 in natural and behavioral sciences is expected.

-- Applicants to the second degree BSN program must have completed all prerequisite course work prior to the deadline date of August 15th.
+- Applicants to the second degree BSN program must have completed all prerequisite course work and submitted transcripts prior to the deadline date of August 15th.
 No in-progress courses will be accepted.

 - Applicants to the second degree BSN program must pass the school approved pre-admission test.
 The UH College of Nursing is accepting Test of Essential Academic Skills (TEAS VI) as the school approved pre-admission test.
 Once completed, the scores will need to be uploaded into the NursingCAS application.

 - Applicants to the second degree BSN must complete a release of social security number form to the UH College of Nursing office or by fax 713-743-1164.